Farewell, Harvey Hound..|

 As Royalty, Harvey Hound lived better than any of us mere Subjects.
 He had the best, He had the biggest and, He had it first.
 For him I changed two houses, two cars, sawed the legs off a bed and totally surrendered any dignity I might ever once have owned.
 His favourite places were on top of me or beside me, so that once when I drove to collect a Lady to take her out, she had to sit in the back.
 I never met anyone who did not like Him.
 And he charmed so many who truly loved Him.
 He quite literally had admirers from around the World.

 In early December Harvey's back-legs failed and was diagnosed a type of multiple-sclerosis which was progressive and irreversible.
 In himself Harvey was bright eyed and always ready for his favourite -- sausages!
 By my holding up his back legs Harvey was effectively wheel-barrowed and enjoyed our trots around the garden.
-Two days later however he was deteriorating fast and Harvey was becoming distressed at his incontinence.
+Two days later however he was deteriorating fast and Harvey was becoming distressed.
 A friend and I nursed him constantly, taking it in shifts throughout the night but by the next day it was clear, although he was in no pain, he was looking at me with those eyes.
 I think he was asking me.
 I felt the tsunami of anguish to come and elected Harvey must have none of it.
 I will never know where I found the strength.
 For many years he had one trusted Vet, Lucy, (which was also his Mother's name) who visited us at home.
 In our last 'snuggle' I told Harvey once again how so very much he was loved and how he would now be going to meet his old friend Jake-Hound at Rainbow Bridge.
 I told Harvey to wait for me, there.

 Harvey 'fell asleep' cradled in my arms with all the Love that is left in this World.